 Selection bias can occur in different ways:

-- Convenience sample: This includes respondents who are easier to select or who are most likely to respond.
+This includes respondents who are easier to select or who are most likely to respond.
 This sample will not be representative of harder-to-select individuals.
 Samples from online panels are a good example of convenience samples.
-These panels are composed by individuals who have expressed interest in participating in surveys, leaving out individuals who may be part of the target population, but are not available for interviewing through the panel.

-- Undercoverage: This happens when we fail to include all the target population in the sampling frame.
-Many online panels work hard at avoiding undercoverage bias, but the fact remains that certain demographics are underrepresented.
-For example, it is difficult to field online studies targeted at the total Hispanic population in the US without using a hybrid data collection approach that allows us to reach unacculturated Hispanics, who are usually underrepresented in most online panels.
-Coverage bias is also found in phone surveys that use telephone list sampling frames that exclude households without landline access.
+We also see coverage bias in phone surveys that use telephone list sampling frames that exclude households without landline access.
 As more households substitute cell phones for their landlines, obtaining representative samples of certain demographic groups will soon be difficult without including cell phone lists in the sampling frame.

-- Judgment sample: This is a sample selected based on “representative” criteria based on prior knowledge of the topic or target population.
+This is a sample we select based on “representative” criteria from prior knowledge of the topic or target population.
 An example would be a study looking for a sample of teenagers, and trying to intercept them at a cross-section near a high school.

-- Poor data collection quality: This can introduce selection bias when there are poor quality controls to ensure that we interview the designated members of the sample.
-An example of this include allowing whoever is available in the household to take the survey instead of the intended member based on certain screening criteria.
+This can introduce selection bias when there are poor quality controls to ensure that we interview the designated members of the sample.
+An example of this includes allowing whoever is available in the household to take the survey instead of the intended member based on certain screening criteria.

-So when it comes to getting a representative sample, sample source is more important than sample size.
+So when it comes to getting a representative sample, the sample source is more important than the sample size.
 If you want a representative sample of a particular population, you need to ensure that:

-- – There are quality controls in place during the data collection process to guarantee that designated members of the sample are reached.
+- There are quality controls in place during the data collection process to guarantee that you reach designated members of the sample